-But when a person is bullied no systems exist yet.
+When a person is bullied at work no legal systems exist yet to protect you.
 We are at the very early stages of recognizing what bullying is and that it is a very toxic and destructive scourge on our society.

 Bullying is abuse – plain and simple – and without the validation of our experience it can’t be integrated into our life experience as real.
 Without integrating it we can’t move forward and heal.